o3de/o3de.org/content/docs/user-guide/assets/custom-assets/generic-assets.md

 ly_create_alias(NAME MyGemName.Builders   NAMESPACE Gem TARGETS Gem::MyGemName) # load it in builders.
 ```

-Once you've verified all of the above, you should see your custom asset type appear in the "Create New" menu in the Asset Editor,
+With all of the above, your custom asset types will appear in the "Create New" menu in the Asset Editor.
-you should see assets of the
+Any time you create one using this editor, it will be processed into binary by the Asset Processor, and will be
+available via drag-and-drop or browse in the Asset Browser UI, to use in custom components with a member
+field of type `AZ::Data::Asset<T>`, where the `<T>` is your Asset class, derived from `AZ::Data::AssetData`.